With its distinctive towers, the Conciergerie on the Île de la Cité used to belong to the Kings of France.

 Guard Room (Salle des Gardes)

-From 1793 to 1794, the Revolutionary Tribunal presided by public prosecutor Quentin Fouquier-Tinville took place there.
+From 1793 to 1794, public prosecutor Quentin Fouquier-Tinville presided over the Revolutionary Tribunal.

 The Kitchen